brenohildebrand/ft_push_swap/docs/SOLUTION.md

 Then for more than 5 do the following:

--> create another stack and sort it to know the exact final position of each number.
+-> ~~create another stack and sort it to know the exact final position of each number.~~

--> find the longest subsquence that is already in the final order and keep it.
+-> find the longest subsquence that is already sorted/in the final order and keep it.
 Push all other numbers to stack B.

 -> calculate the price for each number in stack B to be in it's correct position in stack A. Push the cheapest.